openedx/edx-documentation/en_us/open_edx_release_notes/source/dogwood.rst

 in each release on edx.org.
 You can subscribe to have release announcements sent to your email account.

-Changes listed on TBD and before are included in the Dogwood release of Open edX.
+Changes listed on 16 December 2015 and before are included in the Dogwood release of Open edX.

 .. include:: ../links.rst